joinsukesh/Sitecore_TDS_To_SCS/README.md

 This powershell script can be used to read the _*.scproj_ TDS project files and create corresponding _*.module.json_ files which will be used in Sitecore Content Serialization.

 ## How to use

+### NOTE: Do not test this on your existing realtime project.
+Instead, clone it to another folder and ten execute this script for the cloned project and heck if it works for you.

 1. Declare the values for these variables in the _Get-ModuleJsonFromTdsProjects.ps1_ script file.
 The description for each variable is specified in the script file

    - _$global:tdsProjectsSourceFolderPath_